Why Traditional Education Models Are Failing—and How We Can Fix Them

 AI-Powered Adaptive and Personalized Learning

-AI-driven platforms personalize education based on a student's pace and learning style, significantly improving knowledge retention.
-Studies indicate that adaptive learning enhances engagement and performance compared to traditional classroom models (García-Peñalvo et al., 2018).
+AI-driven platforms tailor education to individual pace and style, improving retention.
+Studies show adaptive learning boosts engagement and performance (García-Peñalvo et al., 2018).

 The Impact of Virtual and Augmented Reality (VR/AR)